-Why Object Oriented Programming (AOP)?
+Why Object-Oriented Programming (AOP)?

 Single Responsibility Principle

-What is Aspect Oriented Programming (AOP)?
+What is Aspect-Oriented Programming (AOP)?

 A Join Point is a point during an execution of a program.
-Although, a Join Point can be any point during the execution flow, Spring AOP supports only a method execution as a JoinPoint.
+Although a JoinPoint can be any point during the execution flow, Spring AOP supports only a method execution as a JoinPoint.

-Advices define a Pointcut, which is a predicate or an expression that decides the Join Points for the advices.
-Spring AOP prepares all the Join Points that matches the Pointcut expression and apply the advice on each of them.
+Advice defines a Pointcut – a predicate or an expression that decides the Join Points for the Advice.
+Spring AOP prepares all the JoinPoints that match the Pointcut expression and applies the Advice to them.

 Introduction to Spring AOP

-At the base of Spring AOP framework is the concept of dynamic proxies.
-Spring AOP creates dynamic proxy implementations for the target methods (or Join Point).
-These proxies are standard JDK dynamic proxies generated from the interface that the target class implements.
-If a target class does not implement any interface, then Spring uses CGLIB to generate proxies from the target class it self.
-When an AOP enabled target class gets auto wired, Spring IoC container actually injects a dynamic proxy for that class.
+The Spring AOP framework’s base is the concept of dynamic proxies.
+The Spring AOP dynamically implements the target class’s interface to override the target method (or the JoinPoint).
+If a target class does not implement any interface, then Spring uses CGLIB to create proxies from the target class itself.
+When an AOP-enabled target class gets auto wired, the Spring IoC container injects a dynamic proxy for that class.

 Next, we will see different types of Advices supported by Spring AOP.

-Types of Advices in Spring AOP
+Types of Advice in Spring AOP

-This section lists down all the different types of advices that Spring AOP supports.
-As stated above, Spring AOP supports method execution as a Join Point.
-Thus, the advices are bound to the method executions.
+This section lists all the different types of Advice that Spring AOP supports.
+As stated above, Spring AOP supports method execution as a JoinPoint.
+Thus, we can only apply advice before and after method execution.

 After Returning Advice

 An Around advice surrounds a join point execution.
-Which means first the advice is executed and that target method is executed from within the advice.
-Because of that, the execution flows from advice to the target method and comes back to the advice when the target method is finished.
+In other words, first, the Advice is executed, and that target method is executed from within the Advice.
+Thus, the execution flow moves from an Advice to the target method, executes the method, and comes back to the Advice.
 The Around Advice has the control to stop the target method execution.

-An After advice runs after the join point, even of the Join point results into an exception.
-Thus, this advice will always execute even if the target method returns successfully, or ends by throwing exception.
+An After Advice runs after the JoinPoint, even if the JoinPoint results in an exception.
+Thus, this Advice will always execute even if the target method returns successfully or ends by throwing an exception.